 4. Trenches

-Trenches are included as confined space examples that are above the ground.
-You usually dig them to conduct short-term work.
-However, they tend to be enclosed and have restricted access, thereby posing several risks.
+Trenches are above-ground confined space examples.
+You usually dig them for short-term work.
+However, they tend to be enclosed and have restricted access, posing several risks.

 5. Excavations

-Excavations are carried out to gain temporary access to things below the ground.
-They may also be made for construction purposes.
-Excavations tend to be unstable and are prone to collapsing or flooding.
+Excavations provide temporary access to things below ground.
+Contractors may also make them for construction purposes.
+Excavations are often unstable and prone to collapsing or flooding.

 6. Pits

-Pits are hollow indentations made into the ground.
-There are various types of pits that you can consider.
+Pits are hollow indentations in the ground.
+You can consider various types of pits.
 They are usually open at the surface, but extracting people from them can be difficult.

 7. Lifts and Access Shafts

-These confined spaces consist of a vertical shaft that can extend both above and below the ground.
-It qualifies as a confined space due to the limited access and difficulty exiting.
+These confined spaces consist of a vertical shaft that can extend both above and below ground.
+They qualify as confined spaces due to limited access and difficulty exiting.
 They present a high risk of slips/falls and other injuries.

 8. Tunnels

-Getting trapped in a tunnel can pose various dangers since you might find it difficult to find your way back to the surface.
-There is also the possibility of floods, cave-ins, and other dangers.
+Getting trapped in a tunnel can pose various dangers, as you might find it difficult to find your way back to the surface.
+You also face the possibility of floods, cave-ins, and other dangers.

 9. Pipes

-Pipes are narrow spaces used to move gases and liquids from one area to the next.
+Pipes are narrow conduits that transport gases and liquids from one area to another.
 They tend to run both horizontally and vertically.

 10. Chambers

 A chamber is a small room that can be partially or fully sealed and enclosed.
-Due to the limited access, they often serve as a confined space that is difficult to escape.
+Due to their limited access, they often serve as a confined space that is difficult to escape.

 11. Ducts

-Ducts, conduits, pipe systems, and passages are narrow spaces used to transmit heat and air for ventilation, heating, and air conditioning.
+Ducts, conduits, pipe systems, and passages are narrow spaces that transmit heat and air for ventilation, heating, and air conditioning.

 12. Silos

-A silo is a partially or fully enclosed structure that is used to store materials in bulk amounts.
+A silo is a partially or fully enclosed structure that stores bulk materials.
 Common examples include grain, cement, sawdust, silage, etc.

 13. Boilers

-Boilers and boiler rooms are used for large-scale industrial applications.
-These confined spaces pose a variety of risks, and it is necessary to take precautions when venturing inside for maintenance and repair purposes.
+Boilers and boiler rooms are typically used in large-scale industrial applications.
+These confined spaces pose a variety of risks, and you must take precautions when venturing inside for maintenance and repair purposes.

 14. Flues

-A flue is a pipe, a duct, or an opening present at the top of the chimney.
-It is used to convey exhaust gases released by a furnace, boiler, water heater, fireplace, or generator and release them into the environment.
+A flue is a pipe, a duct, or an opening at the top of a chimney.
+It conveys exhaust gases released by a furnace, boiler, water heater, fireplace, or generator and releases them into the environment.

 15. Vaults